MicrosoftDocs/power-automate-docs/articles/desktop-flows/ui-elements-collections.md

 > [!IMPORTANT]
 > - This feature requires Power Automate for desktop v2.43 or later.
+> - This feature requires environments where the v2 schema is enabled.
+In v1 schema environments, UI elements collections are not available.

 UI elements collections exist at the environment level.
 As a best practice, use a "dev&mdash;test&mdash;prod" model when deploying UI elements collections.